cmacrae/kove/README.md

 - `Kind`: The kind of object being evaluated
 - `ApiVersion`: The version of the Kubernetes API the object is using
 - `RuleSet`: A short description that describes why this is a violation
+- `Data`: Additional arbitrary data you wish to expose about the object

-The above data are provided by kove when it evaluates an object, with the exception of `RuleSet` which should be defined in the Rego expression.
+The above data are provided by kove when it evaluates an object, with the exception of `RuleSet` & `Data` which should be defined in the Rego expression.
 For instance, if we were to evaluate the query `data.example.bad`, our policy may look something like [this](example/policies/bad-stuff.rego):

 ```rego